opendocsg/slw-judgments-backfill/2000_SGHC_111/report.md

 **Are the offending words defamatory?**

 107\.
 Whether the words are defamatory must be determined by an objective test: Do the words tend to lower the plaintiff in the estimation of right-thinking members of society generally?
-This test set out by Lord Atkin in _Sim v Stretch_ (1936) 52 TLC 669 at p 671 was adopted by the Court of Appeal in Singapore in _Aaron v Cheong Yip Seng_ [1996] 1 SLR 623.
+This test set out by Lord Atkin in _Sim v Stretch_ (1936) 52 TLC 669 at p 671 was adopted by the Court of Appeal in Singapore in _Aaron v Cheong Yip Seng_ <span class="citation">[1996] 1 SLR 623</span>.

 108\.
 Clearly, those words complained of do bring the plaintiff into public odium and contempt, and they do lower him in the estimation of right-thinking members of society generally.
 Hence, they are defamatory in nature.
 This cannot be disputed.
 As those words are capable of several defamatory meanings (inferential meanings included), it is necessary to identify them and